damzam/AdaptAPI/README.md

 `cd scraper`

-6) Run the spider to scrape the MOCK_INDEMNITY content with the following command:
+6) Load the seed urls from `input.json` (copied from the take home assignment) and run the respective spiders to scrape the MOCK_INDEMNITY and PLACEHOLDER_CARRIER content and log it out to the console with the following command:

-`scrapy crawl mock_indemnity`

-7) Run the spider to scrape the MOCK_CARRIER content with the following command:

-`scrapy crawl mock_carrier`
+`make`